zmandyhe/traffic-sign-classifier/README.md

 | Roadwork                                                               | Bicyble crossing (probability of 0.62)           | 2nd guess (keep left, probability of 0.34), 3rd guess(Bumpy Road, probability of 0.03),
                                                                                                                                                          4th guess (Roadwork, probability of 0.02) |

-For the two mis-predicted images, the model is relatively unsure.
-The top five soft max probabilities were shown as follows.
-The images among the correct label and wrongly predicted labels contain pariticial simalities.
-Such as, the model could not see the difference between 30 and 50 to some images; pedestrian are shown on both roadwork sign and bicycles corssing signs, which confused the model.
-Further work can be focusing on improving the model on these relatively difficult classes.
+For the first mis-predicted image, the model is relatively unsure of whether it is a 30k/h speed limit sign or 50k/h speed limit sign.
+The model gussed with 64% for 50k/h speed limit, and 34% for 30k/h speed limit.

 Mis-classification 1: Speed limit (30k/h)
 ![Class 1](https://github.com/zmandyhe/traffic-sign-classifier/blob/master/pic/input1-misprediction.png)

+For the second mis-predicted image, the top five soft max probabilities were shown as follows.
+The images among the correct label and wrongly predicted labels contain pariticial simalities.
+Such as, pedestrian are shown on both roadwork sign and bicycles corssing signs, which confused the model.
+Further work can be focusing on improving the model with feeding more on these data to fine tune the model accuracy on these relatively difficult classes.
 Mis-classification 2: Roadwork
 ![Class 1](https://github.com/zmandyhe/traffic-sign-classifier/blob/master/pic/input24-misprediction.png)